-~ 2015 Vegetable Seed List (2016 list coming in November) ~
+~ Our 2019 Vegetable Seed List ~

-Rated 'Ethical Best Buy'
+Rated 'Best Buy'

 You'll find no F1 hybrids or genetically modified seed here - just varieties that do really well and taste great

 when grown on a garden scale - a catalogue of real seeds for real gardeners wanting to grow proper vegetables.

 for future years, using the instructions we supply.
 There's no need to buy new seed every year!